acostaa1/dealers_choice_spa/README.md

     xadd a static route for which will enable files to be served from the src/ folder xthe GET / route should return the index.html which has a script tag for the client side file
-4. Phase Four Load Data With Axios add another script tag which will load the axios cdn file on the client, load the data from your server, and render it
+4. Phase Four Load Data With Axios xadd another script tag which will load the axios cdn file xon the client, load the data from your server, and render it
 5. Phase Five - Destroy
     add the ability to delete an item from the client it should delete the item on the server